atlopes/csv/README.md

 ### Overview ###

-* Imports data from CSV files
+* Imports data from CSV files and strings
 * Automatically generates a cursor (or a table in a database)
 * Appends to existing cursor
 * Field mapping and filtering